 The shaman's role is to selflessly serve the highest part of every person.
 In contemporary society the artist tends to fall very short of such a possibility, a potential that is within their capability, but which in the majority of cases, they evidently do not know they carry.

 On a very deep level, a woman calls a man to himself.
 Something in her asks for a response of consciousness, of true manhood from the man, for him to be present and for him to inhabit himself in a rightful way.

 I am afraid of women while I occupy my unconscious sleep.
-And I love, very much, to be asleep.
-Yet I don’t like being afraid of women, that certainly tastes wrong, so in my sleep I react to this fear I feel, with condescension, aggression, self-pity or outright hate, to try and attain a feeling of superiority, which will blot out the fear.
+And from my observing of myself, I evidently love very much, to be asleep.
+Yet I don’t like being afraid of women.
+That certainly tastes wrong.
+So in my sleep I react to this fear I feel, with condescension, aggression, self-pity or outright hate, to try and attain a feeling of superiority, which will blot out the fear.
 Thus the wheel turns.

 But can I respond to this call from woman instead of re-acting unconsciously?
 She doesn’t wish me harm and she doesn’t want to be faced with the man of sleeping violence.
 She is calling me to be strong and to fight the sleeper within.
 She asks me to be awake, and this deceptively simple action, needs true bravery on my part.
 To stand, present, within my self, to occupy the place of this moment, Now, demands real courage.